SCENE 01 / DRONE VIDEOGRAPHY

 Licensed aerial filming across China with cinema-grade equipment and full permit coordination.

-Here is how this works in practice.
-Drone videography captures sweeping aerial perspectives that set up scale, reveal landscapes, and add cinematic production value to any project.
-From the Great Wall to Shanghai's Pudong skyline and the karst mountains of Guilin, China gives extraordinary aerial filming locations.
-Modern cinema drones deliver smooth footage before achievable only with helicopters at far greater costs.
+Drone videography captures sweeping aerial views that set the scale, reveal landscapes, and add cinematic value to any project.
+From the Great Wall to Shanghai's Pudong skyline and the karst mountains of Guilin, China offers extraordinary aerial filming locations.
+Modern cinema drones deliver smooth footage that once needed helicopters at far greater cost.

-Here is the short of it.
-We set up CAAC-licensed drone operators and gear packages that meet China's Civil Aviation Administration rules for your production's creative needs.
-Our team handles UAS real-name sign-ups, flight zone approvals from local air traffic authorities, and safety planning so you can incorporate stunning aerial sequences into your project with confidence.
+We source CAAC-licensed drone operators and gear packages that meet China's Civil Aviation Administration rules and your creative needs.
+Our team handles UAS real-name sign-ups, flight zone approvals from local air traffic authorities, and safety planning, so you can add stunning aerial sequences with confidence.

 Capabilities